Matthbo/node-http2-webservers/README.md

 Koa             | Yes
-LoopBack        | No                | Uses Express but server configuration is limited Nest            | Using SPDY        | Uses Express Sails           | No                | Uses Express but server configuration is limited Total           | Using SPDY        | HTTP2 support will be added in a futere release (v4)
+LoopBack        | No                | Uses Express but server configuration is limited Nest            | Using SPDY        | Uses Express Restify         | Yes
+Sails           | No                | Uses Express but server configuration is limited Strapi          | No                | Uses Koa but server configuration is limited Total           | Using SPDY        | HTTP2 support will be added in a futere release (v4)